 That’s really a beautiful way of putting it.
 I love the idea of our generation’s having a “music scape” or "predominant colors.”
 It seemed as though, a few years ago, whenever there was a discussion of Native poetics, we were often asked to try to define the differences between my generation and yours.
 Yet, as I get older, I also recognize so many threads that are the same—or at least, very similar—between generations.
 It’s a continuum, as you said.

 Finally, I wonder, what does it mean to you to receive the Ruth Lilly Poetry Prize for lifetime achievement in poetry?

 It’s a surprise, and it’s a deep honor.
 I write poetry because I’m motivated by beauty, by vision and seeing something beyond my understanding.
 So to receive recognition for this … well, it’s never a given.
 But I want to thank the spirit of poetry that continues to find me here, to find all of us.
 It has stood by me when I have had nearly nothing else to sustain me.
 Poetry continues to stun me with insight through language, wherever and however it appears throughout this Earth.
 Most poetry isn’t written but rather spoken and sung.
 To win such an esteemed award for my art means that a door has been opened for indigenous poets to be heard, for women poets, and acknowledges that there are many roads to poetry, though some are obscure and will never have names or schools behind them.

 Layli Long Soldier earned a BFA from the Institute of American Indian Arts and an MFA with honors from Bard College.
-She is the author of the chapbook Chromosomory (2010) and the full-length collection Whereas (2017), which won the National Books Critics Circle award and was a finalist for the National Book Awards.
-She has been a contributing...
+She is the author of the chapbook Chromosomory (2010) and the full-length collection Whereas (2017), which won the National Books Critics Circle award and was a finalist for the...